pman1015/obsidian-dnd-ui-toolkit-ability-fix/README.md

 creating an encounter want to track HP of several monsters on a single notebook.

 You can also omit the `hitdice` and that part of the component will be omitted from view.

+### Death Saves
+The health widget includes automatic death save tracking when a character reaches 0 HP.
+Death saves automatically reset when the character's health returns above 0.
+You can disable death saves by setting `death_saves: false`.

 ![Rendered Example](./docs/images/example-hp-widget.webp)